Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 - Limbo: This is a Linux emulator for Android, based on the QEMU emulator.
 However, it is difficult and time-consuming to set up, and the results are often not worth the effort.

 - Dual boot Android with Ubuntu Touch.
 Connect the device to an HDMI display to see the Ubuntu Touch desktop environment.
+(By the way, Ubuntu Touch is one of the Linux distros that support the PinePhone.)

 - Termux: This self-contained Linux environment based on the command line lets you run Linux apps on Android.